-FOR A VERY SMALL INVESTMENT, I WAS ABLE TO GET SEEDS FOR MORE THAN THREE QUARTERS of the vegetables I plan to grow this year.
+For a very small investment, I was able to get free vegetable seeds for more than three quarters of the plants I plan to grow.
 I invested $7 and got seeds for 19 varieties (actually many more if you count the ones I’m not going to grow).

 What’s more, the $7 bought more than just run of the mill seeds.
-They’re mostly for heirloom vegetables and, in some cases, rare varieties that would have cost a pretty penny, that is if I was lucky enough to find them.
+These seeds are mostly for heirloom vegetables and, in some cases, rare varieties.
+They would have been expensive if I was even lucky enough to find them online.

 Third, I saved seeds from last year’s garden for four of the varieties that I liked.
 Last year was the second year I saved Brandywine tomato seeds.
-The Brandywine I saved seeds from was as big as a small pumpkin and wonderfully delicious so I’m hoping that this year’s plants will be even better.
+The tomato I saved seeds from was as big as a small pumpkin and wonderfully delicious.

 Caspian Pink Tomato